-CS: Introduction in Java emphasizes students applying and exploring the information presented.
 A code editor accompanies each page with new concepts so students can see for themselves how the computer responds to code.
-In addition, the content provides code snippets to get students started as well as suggested avenues for investigation.
+In addition, the content provides code snippets to get Java CS students started as well as suggested avenues for investigation.

 Lowering the Barrier to Entry

 Another way in which this content is more approachable is that it uses many small programs instead of one large program.
 Research shows that a variety of smaller problems increase student performance and reduce stress.
-Using many small programs leads to students spend a sufficient amount of time on their work, and they do not wait until the last moment to begin their work.
+Using many small programs leads to students spending a sufficient amount of time on their work.
+They are less likely to wait until the last moment to begin their work.

 Encouraging Customization Through Modularity

-This content is not a one-size-fits-all solution.
-Instead, it implements a modular format.
-Natural break points occur in the curriculum where instructors can make the changes they deem necessary.
-Instructors can re-name, re-order, or remove units.
-Using Codio’s excellent content authoring tools, they can author new material.
-This modular approach gives instructors flexibility when designing the learner’s experience.
+Using Codio's excellent content authoring tools, they can author new material.
+This modular approach gives instructors flexibility when designing the learner's experience..